Ice Cube departs ‘Oh Hell No’ film after declining COVID-19 vaccine

 The rapper and actor has been an advocate for face masks throughout the coronavirus pandemic; donating 2,000 face masks to the Bacone College in Oklahoma in August.
 He also promoted ‘Check Yo Self Before You Wreck Yo Self’ t-shirts amid the COVID-19 lockdowns in April 2020 which featured him in a mask, with proceeds given to frontline health care workers.

-It’s believed this is the second project Cube has departed in recent months, after he reportedly dropped out from boxing movie Flint Strong – although it’s unclear if the circumstances around that exit are related to COVID-19.
-The first day of filming on the project took place one day before the first COVID-19 shutdown in March, 2020.
+It’s believed this is the second project Cube has departed in recent months, after he reportedly dropped out from boxing movie Flint Strong – although the circumstances around that exit are unclear.
+Filming wrapped on the project one day before the first COVID-19 shutdown in March, 2020 though, so it’s likely not related to the virus.
+A search for a new co-lead is said to be underway.

 Cube’s transition from rapper to actor has included credits in Boyz N The Hood, Friday, its two sequels Next Friday and Friday After Next, 21 Jump Street, sequel 22 Jump Street, and Ride Along.
 He was also an executive producer on N.W.A. biopic Straight Outta Compton.